 - Mecklenburg County Recycling Center, 4 minutes

 - Recycle Right presentation, 36 minutes

 - 7 Rs of Waste Reduction webinar recording, download and watch, 17 minutes

 Mecklenburg County provides guidance on what other plastic films can be recycled: RECYCLE HERE

 Other Recycling & Garbage Options

-There is a recycling center on Highway 21, south of Huntersville, that will accept other trash and recyclables.
+There is a full service drop-off recycling center on Highway 21, south of Huntersville, that will accept other trash and recyclables.
 The center is open Monday through Saturday from 7:00 a.m. to 4:00 p.m.
-You must separate your trash and place it in large metal containers at the recycling center.
+You must separate your waste and place it in corresponding containers at the recycling center.